MarioSultan/GroupMaker/docs/7-Automorphisms.md

 AutC4.cayley_table()
 ```

-Since `AutC4` is itself a `Group`, it can be studied using the same methods as every other group in the library.
+Since `AutC4` is itself a `CayleyGroup`, it can be studied using the same methods as every other group in the library.

-This illustrates a general idea used throughout GroupMaker: algebraic objects constructed from other algebraic objects can themselves be represented and manipulated using the same general `Group` interface.
+This illustrates a general idea used throughout GroupsMath: algebraic objects constructed from other algebraic objects can themselves be represented and manipulated using the same general `CayleyGroup` interface.